 Mr. Byladakere Somashekaraiah’s exceptional mastery of Amazon’s proprietary technology is central to Amazon’s continued success in the highly competitive global marketplace.
-[TYPES OF PROJECTS] designed, coded and tested by Mr. Byladakere Somashekaraiah such as [PROJECT NAME] are critical to [explain how critical to Amazon].
-If Amazon is unable to [pursue/implement/further] [PROJECT NAME], the [delay] may lead to the loss of millions of dollars a day and customer frustration.
-[Explain in 1 sentence which teams rely on Sharath’s work with the tools].
+Sharth’s ability to work on projects such as HeadCT, launching new Advertising Products and building automated tools make him an indispensable part of the team.
+These projects are critical to growing Amazon Advertising and without Sharath’s expertise, we would not be able to drive these projects forward.

+.
 Amazon relies on these tools to function flawlessly to retain its reputation of meeting customer expectations while retaining its global competitive edge.

-Mr. Byladakere Somashekaraiah will lead the efforts to [explain in 1 sentence what Sharath will lead].
-Currently, [explain in 1 sentence current state of the PRODUCT or PROJECT].
-Mr. Byladakere Somashekaraiah will [explain in 2 sentences how Sharath will improve the current state].
-Others within the industry or even others within the Amazon family of companies simply do not have the specialized skillset required for the sponsored role, and it would require an inordinate amount of time and resources to train another individual, resulting in critical delays to our project deadlines.
+Mr. Byladakere Somashekaraiah will lead the efforts to design the next generation of our Data architecture.
+Specifically, as we migrate our database to the new tech stack, we will be bringing in billing metrics and campaign KPIs into a single user facing interface.
+This will require deep knowledge of the Advertising infrastructure domain and Amazon proprietary tools to be able to create a unified view.
+The impact of this initiative will be across the entire org (5000+ heads) and there is currently no one in the team to do this on a end-end basis.

 Mr. Byladakere Somashekaraiah possesses knowledge of Amazon’s tools and technologies that cannot be easily transferred or taught to another individual without significant economic cost or inconvenience.

 Mr. Byladakere Somashekaraiah’s position within Amazon’s Display Advertising Finance BI Team requires exceptional expertise in Amazon’s proprietary tools and technologies.
-It would consume an extensive period of time (a minimum of 2 years) to train another individual—whether from within or outside of the Amazon family of companies--to the level of specialized knowledge that Mr. Byladakere Somashekaraiah already possesses.
+It would consume an extensive period of time (6 months to 1 years) to train another individual—whether from within or outside of the Amazon family of companies--to the level of specialized knowledge that Mr. Byladakere Somashekaraiah already possesses.
 The delay caused by training individual that do not meet the requisite technical skill in Amazon’s unique methods would result in Amazon losing its competitive edge in the marketplace.
 The type of industry in which Amazon is situated is a fast-paced, competitive arena where companies must constantly adapt and change as technological developments occur.
 Amazon needs to onboard individuals who already possess the requisite knowledge for this role in order to advance the company’s initiative.
 Without this transfer, Amazon’s business will be at risk of faltering behind global competition.
 Mr. Byladakere Somashekaraiah is a uniquely qualified candidate for the position of Business Intelligence Engineer II within the Display Advertising Finance BI team due to his extensive experience with the Amazon proprietary tools during his tenure at Amazon-India, which will be directly transferable to his duties while at Amazon in the U.S. The tools in question are massively complex and contain thousands of features.
 Fluency in their application is not acquired over the course of a few training sessions, but over many months of daily use.
 At present, Mr. Byladakere Somashekaraiah is the only engineer on the team in possession of the requisite level of skill on the suite of necessary tools to begin building and delivering the team’s projects

 [Explain why it would be impossible for you to hire someone to the team that has never worked for Amazon before.
 Use specific examples from projects Sharath HAS worked on to show how he formed the foundation of specialized knowledge that will be required to perform the proposed role in the U.S. ALTERNATIVELY, USE EXAMPLES OF SPECIFIC PROJECTS THAT WILL REQUIRE HIS SPECIALIZED KNOWLEDGE IN ORDER TO MOVE FORWARD SUCCESSFULLY.]